 React component reference charting implementation

-Making growth charts that adhere to the specifcation and are clinical safe and usable is not completely straightforward.
+Making growth charts that adhere to the specification and are clinical safe and usable is quite difficult, in terms of technical, statistical, and clinical skillsets needed.
 That's why we have built a reference implementation of the charts, as a permissively licensed React component so that you can use it in your own application.
+We strongly recommend the use of this package if possible.
+If that is not possible we recommend discussion with the RCPCH Digital Growth Charts team to help you get off on the right foot with your implementation.

 Provide the facility to toggle between height chart and weight chart or display together.